aplteam/Tatin/docs/PackageConfiguration.md

 By default the config namespace carries the values of the two Dyalog parameters `default_io` and `default_ml` for the system variables `⎕IO` and `⎕ML`.

-Tatin uses these values for setting the system variables accordingly in any namespace that is created by either the `LoadPackage` or the `LoadDependencies` function _before_ any code is loaded into them.
+Tatin uses these values for setting the system variables accordingly in any namespace that is created by either the `LoadPackages` or the `LoadDependencies` function _before_ any code is loaded into them.
 This is important because that makes any sub-namespace created later on inherit those values.

 #### Injected values